yarenaktass/yarenaktass/README.md

 # 💫 About Me:<br>Hello!
-I am a computer engineering student and I have experience in various programming languages.
+I am a jr computer engineer and I have experience in various programming languages.

 ## 🌐 Socials: